 Recommendations for Quality Assurance

-Further work on the database to allow processing and upload of samples collected from CTD casts on the annual mooring deployment/retrieval voyages will produce another supplementary data stream for the SOTS site.
+Undertake further work on the database to allow processing and upload of samples collected from CTD casts on the annual mooring deployment/retrieval voyages will produce another supplementary data stream for the SOTS site.

-Higher resolution sampling via single RAS samples (not paired) as recently programmed for SOFS-8 means less volume will be available at each time point.
-Analysis techniques that require small volumes that provide complementary size-class information such as FlowCam are being investigated in an effort to provide a more rapid first assessment of biological communities at the SOTS site.
+Explore analysis techniques that require smaller sample volumes and/or provide complimentary information such as size classes, e.g. the use of rapid image capture devices such as FlowCam, as an approach for RAS deployments with single (unpaired) temporal sampling, such as recently programmed for SOFS-8 to deliver higher temporal resolution.
+This could provide a more rapid first assessment of biological communities, and aid in targeting samples for more detailed further study.

+Continue efforts to optimise preservation strategies in the RAS, and in the sample archives.

 References